Trishachi/Profile-Page-Project/README.md

 I customized a basic HTML file using CSS to create a personal profile site for myself.

-Click here to view a demo of the completed project. https://trishachi.github.io/Profile-Page-Project/
+Click here to view a demo of the completed project.
+[View Demo](https://trishachi.github.io/Profile-Page-Project/)